Tingliangstu/Lammps_tools/Get_LJ_Interaction_Parameters/README.md

 ## How to Use (Generally used for lammps input)

 You want to get the LJ interaction parameters of different elements, just put the LJ_data.csv and Get_Interaction_parameter.m files in the same folder, and run the .m file.
-The specific calculation process of these parameters can be viewed in the Formula.pdf file.
+The specific calculation process of these parameters can be viewed in the [Formula.pdf](https://github.com/Tingliangstu/Lammps_tools/blob/master/Get_LJ_Interaction_Parameters/Formula.pdf) file.

 Please contact me if you have any questions or suggestions.

 Email: liangting.zj@gmail.com

+## News

+The Python version of this script is done by [Dr. Jingzhong Fang](https://github.com/fangjzh).

+One can use it through this [link](https://github.com/fangjzh/Lammps_tools/blob/master/Get_LJ_Interaction_Parameters/Get_Interaction_parameter.py).